 Once you have finalized the outsourcing partner to develop your website, there are still many things to do:

-The students at various SEs are in a group and SEs are places like learning or extension centers, school or college classrooms, auditorium, and seminar hall.
+The students at various SEs are in a group and SEs are places like learning or extension centers, school or college classrooms, auditoriums, and seminar halls.
 In this structure, the video feed from TE is projected on a screen or streamed on a large screen TV.
 The audio feed is connected to a home theatre system.

 Students are allowed to raise doubts and they clarified as in a real classroom.
 There is a local moderator at SE to manage students and take their attendance and discipline them.
 This architecture creates a sense of attending a real class or seminar in a physical environment, as they are in a group.